IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_boot_volume.html.markdown

   Manages IBM volume.
 ---

-# ibm_is_instance_boot_volume
+# ibm_is_instance_boot_volume_manager
 Provides a resource to manage a boot volume of a VPC virtual server instance.
 Manage the boot volume of a VPC virtual server instance created alongwith the instance creation with this resource.

 ~> **NOTE:** This is an advanced resource with special caveats.
 Please read this document in its entirety before using this resource.
-The `ibm_is_instance_boot_volume` resource behaves differently from normal resources.
+The `ibm_is_instance_boot_volume_manager` resource behaves differently from normal resources.
 Terraform does not _create_ this resource but instead attempts to "adopt" it into management.

 Every Virtual server instance has a boot volume that needs to be managed but not destroyed.
 When Terraform first adopts a instance_boot_volume,